-The dentists at our Walnut Creek clinic use bridges and crowns to help restore or correct damage to teeth and replace missing teeth.
+The dentists at our Walnut Grove clinic use bridges and crowns to help restore or correct damage to teeth and replace missing teeth.

 Restore Your Smile